carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ![](fig/01_cifar10.png){alt='Subset of 25 Cifar10 images displayed in five rows and five columns '}

-4. Build a new architecture from scratch
+### 4. Choose a pre-trained model or build a new architecture from scratch

+Often we can use an existing neural network instead of designing one from scratch.
+Training a network can take a lot of time and computational resources.
+There are a number of well publicised networks which have been shown to perform well at certain tasks, if you know of one which already does a similar task well then it makes sense to use one of these.

-We need to think about how many input neurons it will have, how many hidden layers and how many outputs, what types of layers we use (we will explore the different types later on).
+If instead we decide we do want to design our own network then we need to think about how many input neurons it will have, how many hidden layers and how many outputs, what types of layers we use (we will explore the different types later on).
 This will probably need some experimentation and we might have to try tweaking the network design a few times before we see acceptable results.

 ### Define the Model

 ```python